FraserThompson/dunedinsound.com/README.md

 Previously I was letting Jekyll take care of the assets and iterating site.static_files in a for loop to find the images the page needed (eg. for each image in static files display the ones where the post title is in the path).
 This wasn't great because it meant my build times were like 30 seconds.
 With this new solution I can just run grunt imageinfo whenever images change and my layouts will access the object they need in YAML structure instead of having to iterate over the complete set multiple times.

-### Deployment workflow

-I'm using s3_website for deployment which makes things much easier.
-It can be deployed with ```s3_website push``` if there's an s3_website.yml which I haven't included in this repo.

-I also have the responsive_images node module for minification of images.
-So if I put images in the _originals directory with the folder structure I want they will be compressed and sent to assets/img with some nice alternate file sizes.

 ### Grunt tasks

-* deploy: Does a full deploy, resizes images, syncs new media, builds with jekyll
+* deploy: Runs s3_website push to push the current _site directory to S3.
-* code-deploy: Just builds jekyll then deploys, no asset stuff
+* code-deploy: Builds jekyll then deploys, no asset stuff
 * production-build: Resizes images, syncs assets, builds with jekyll but doesn't deploy to S3
 * images: Resizes images and generates the media info for them
 * audio: Launches the vagrant VM, runs convert.sh to trim silence and export mp3's and waveforms, then copies the results into the assets folder.